Preventing Household Hazards

 The effects of carbon monoxide vary based on age and overall health, as well as the amount and concentration.
 At low levels, exposure can cause fatigue.
 At the highest levels, carbon monoxide can cause headaches, nausea, dizziness, confusion, and ultimately death with prolonged exposure.

 The best way to know whether there are dangerous levels of carbon monoxide in your home is via an alarm.
 You can prevent excess buildup by maintaining proper ventilation and using appliances properly.
-Always make sure the flue is open when using the fireplace, never run gas-operated heaters or generators indoors, and have your HVAC system serviced annually to check for leaks or malfunctions that could lead to carbon monoxide poisoning.
+Always make sure the flue is open when using the fireplace, never run gas-operated heaters or generators indoors, and have your HVAC system serviced annually to check for leaks or malfunctions that could lead to carbon monoxide poisoning, a potentially lethal household hazards.

 You can avoid formaldehyde exposure by carefully reading product labels and avoiding those that contain the chemical.
 Maintaining proper ventilation can also reduce formaldehyde exposure.
-There is some evidence that warm, moist air increases formaldehyde off-gassing, so using your air conditioner and a dehumidifier may also help reduce exposure.
+There is some evidence that warm, moist air increases formaldehyde off-gassing, so using your air conditioner and a dehumidifier may also help reduce exposure to similar household hazards.

 Creosote forms when you burn wood.
 It’s mostly tar, and when the wood smoke flows up your chimney and hits the cold air, the tar sticks to the inside of the chimney liner or brickwork.
 Over time, creosote accumulates on the chimney interior, creating a major risk for fire and eventually affecting ventilation.